You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Self-Graded (Graded by the User).

-• Custom Grading - select only if your platform is integrated with an external grading system
+• Custom Grading - select only if your platform is integrated with an external grading system.
+(Possible for Written Submissions only.)

 Feedback Submissions

-Choose Yes or No to indicate whether the essay is eligible for feedback prior to submitting for scoring (only visible for Manual grading type).
+Choose Yes or No to indicate whether the assignment is eligible for feedback prior to submitting for scoring (only visible for Manual grading type).

 Scoring